 While the damage to the patient’s health is clear, the cost to health plans often goes unseen.
 Last year alone, failure to take prescribed medications led to over $100 billion in costs associated with avoidable hospitalization.

-With the introduction of the 5-Star rating system introduced by the Affordable Care Act, it’s never been more important for health plans to modernize their Medication Therapy Management (MTM).
+With the introduction of the 5-Star rating system introduced by the Affordable Care Act, it’s never been more important for health plans to modernize their medication adherence programs

 Why Medication Adherence is Important

 A lack of proper adherence can hinder one’s ability to treat serious diseases.
 That, of course, leads to more medical complications down the line and lower life quality for the patient.

 The negative impact isn’t only on the patient.
 For health plans, lack of adherence leads to increased costs and poorer health outcomes – which ultimately leads to a dip in quality scores (HEDIS/Stars).